canonical/canonical-openstack-docs/how-to/install/install-canonical-openstack-using-canonical-maas.rst

      - Nodes to assign the tag to
    * - openstack-<name>
      - Defines which machines to use in this particular deployment
-     - Cloud, Control, Compute, Storage, Sunbeam Database, Juju Controller
+     - Cloud, Control, Compute, Storage, Sunbeam Controller, Juju Controller
    * - control
      - Defines where to host cloud control functions
      - Cloud, Control